Amino21786/TfRPnP/README.md

 ## Functionality of the files
 There was mainly a use of Jupyter notebooks for fast and easy use of running the respective algorithms and denoisers.
 Each notebook had an array of functions to fit their purpose and use similar elements across the board (e.g algorithms, forward operators, noise etc)
-For the deep denoisers' training weights, \path{deepinv} Pytorch library was used with help from their documentation (Github: https://github.com/deepinv/deepinv
+For the deep denoisers' training weights, deepinv Pytorch library was used with help from their documentation (Github: https://github.com/deepinv/deepinv
 Documentation:https://deepinv.github.io/deepinv/index.html).
 Note that all files are implemented to work with torch Python library (inputs as torch tensors, can be adapted to numpy as well).

 Notebook files (.ipynb):